How to Keep Cats Off Patio Furniture

 If you want to keep cats off your furniture, it's important to provide them with an alternative place to sit.
 This could be a cat tree, a window perch, or even a cardboard box.

 By providing cats with an alternative place to sit, you're giving them a place to go where they can feel comfortable and safe.
+This will make them less likely to jump on your furniture.

 Be Consistent